Gas shortages, sky-high food prices plague Venezuelans amid economic crisis

 Filling up his tank that day would give his family “about two days of peace,” he said.

-Venezuelans described lost days of work, anxiety at being unable to feed their families, and endless hours waiting in lines because of a gas shortage that's hitting the country with the world’s largest producible oil reserves.
+Venezuelans described lost days of work, anxiety at being unable to feed their families and endless hours waiting in lines because of a gas shortage that's hitting a country with the world’s largest producible oil reserves.

 An inside look at the Venezuela oil crisisJune 4, 201901:01

 For Venezuelans who make it to a gas pump with fuel, filling a tank is basically free.
-Drivers tip gas station workers a small amount, but there is no real fixed price to fill your tank with the government keeping gas prices low but with the shortages it's a major problem.
+Drivers tip gas station workers a small amount, but there is no real fixed price to fill your tank with the government keeping gas prices low.
+But the shortages have made finding gas a major problem.

-Hours-long lines for gas have become more and more common, especially in states within the interior of Venezuela, but the shortages have increasingly crept closer to Venezuela’s capital, hitting cities like Maracay.
-While Caracas has been largely spared the long lines thus far, Venezuelans in other states are in such desperate need of gas they'll sleep overnight outside gas stations.
+Hours-long lines for gas have become more and more common, especially in states within the interior of Venezuela.
+But the shortages have increasingly crept closer to Venezuela’s capital, hitting cities like Maracay.
+While Caracas has been largely spared the long lines thus far, Venezuelans in other states are in such desperate need they'll sleep overnight outside gas stations.

-“If I don’t have gas I have no way to work, I have to go back home,” said Jose Diaz, 50, who added his work as an employee at a local business involved travel.
+“If I don’t have gas I have no way to work.
+I have to go back home,” said Jose Diaz, 50, who works for a local business that requires him to travel.

 Inside Venezuela's gas shortageJune 13, 201901:02

 Venezuela is facing an economic crisis, with widespread shortages of basic goods and massive hyperinflation.
-According to the government’s own data, Venezuela’s inflation rate hit 130,060 percent in 2018.
+According to the government’s own data, the inflation rate hit 130,060 percent in 2018.

 Critics of President Nicolás Maduro blame government mismanagement and corruption spanning years, while the government blames U.S. sanctions that have frozen oil revenues, cut crude oil exports and hampered the country’s ability to import fuel.

-In January the Trump administration as part of its tightening sanctions banned U.S. exports of diluents that Venezuelan state-run oil company PDVSA relied upon to process its heavy crude oil.
+In January the Trump administration, as part of its tightening sanctions, banned U.S. exports of diluents that the Venezuelan state-run oil company PDVSA relied upon to process its heavy crude oil.
 And just last week the U.S. government tightened restrictions on exports of diluents from international companies, Reuters reported.

 The agency said recent production declines can be attributed in part to widespread power outages, mismanagement of the oil industry and U.S. sanctions.

-Economist Mark Weisbrot, co-director of the Center for Economic and Policy Research think-tank in Washington, said the gas shortages were tied U.S. sanctions under President Donald Trump.
+Mark Weisbrot, an economist and a co-director of the Center for Economic and Policy Research, a think tank in Washington, said the gas shortages were an intentional result of the U.S. sanctions under President Donald Trump.

 “It’s all related to the fact that they’re starving and trying to destroy the economy,” he said.

-Weisbrot said the effect of those sanctions was to “prevent the economy from recovering.”
+Weisbrot said the underlying aim of the sanctions aim was to “prevent the economy from recovering.”

 Diaz and others said the real impact of the gas shortages went beyond long lines and even lost wages — it was affecting everything from access to food to public transportation.